-The circulating coin series honoring the former Presidents of the United States entered its fifth year with the Andrew Johnson Presidential Dollar.
+The circulating coin series honoring the former Presidents of the United States entered its fifth year with the Andrew Johnson Presidential Dollar (Buy on eBay).
 He became the 17th President following the assassination of Abraham Lincoln.

 The Andrew Johnson Presidential Dollars were officially released into circulation on February 17, 2011.
 A launch ceremony was held on the same day in Greeneville, Tennessee at the Andrew Johnson National Historic Site.
 There ceremony was attended by United States Mint Chief Counsel Daniel P. Shaver and National Park Service representatives.
 Children in attendance received a free coin to commemorate the day.
 The following week on February 23, 2011, the United States Mint began sales of numismatic rolls containing the coins.
 Other numismatic offerings released at various times throughout the year also included the new $1 coins.

 The circulation mintage for this release was 72,660,000 across both the Philadelphia and Denver Mint facilities.
 This set another fresh mintage low for the series, continuing the general trend of declining production that had characterized entire series.

 - Denomination: $1.00

 - Composition: 88.5% copper, 6% zinc, 3.5% manganese, 2% nickel